core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 ### Registration ### {#ssec-server-side-request-oscore}

-The phantom registration request MUST be protected, by using Group OSCORE.
-In particular, the group mode of Group OSCORE defined in {{Section 7 of I-D.ietf-core-oscore-groupcomm}} MUST be used.
+The phantom registration request MUST be protected with Group OSCORE.

-The server protects the phantom registration request as defined in {{Section 7.1 of I-D.ietf-core-oscore-groupcomm}} by using its Sender Context, i.e., like if it was the actual sender.
+The group mode of Group OSCORE defined in {{Section 7 of I-D.ietf-core-oscore-groupcomm}} MUST be used.
+In particular, the server protects the phantom registration request as defined in {{Section 7.1 of I-D.ietf-core-oscore-groupcomm}} by using its Sender Context, i.e., like if it was the actual sender.
 As a consequence, the server consumes the current value of its Sender Sequence Number SN in the OSCORE group and hence updates it to SN* = (SN + 1).

 Consistent with that, the OSCORE Option value in the phantom registration request specifies:

 * In the 'kid' field, the Sender ID of the server in the OSCORE group.